jpearl01/mcsmrt/README.md

   * HOST_GENOME_DB (-g) – This file is used as a reference to filter out those sequences which map to the host genome.
 It should be a FASTA format file.
   * PRIMERS_DB (-p) – This is the FASTA format primer file that you created for primer matching and trimming.
   * TRIMMING (-m), Default (yes) – Give “yes” if you want the sequences to be trimmed/primer sequences to be removed, and no if you don’t.
+  * THREADS (-d) - This option lets you provide the number of threads available for use by the software.
+Default is 1.
+  * NCBI_CLUSTERED_FILE (-b) -

 ### Output files explained: